Itchen Bridge: Prior efforts

 The first attempt to build a crossing below Northam Bridge began in 1833.
 The plan for a 17-arch swing bridge was stopped by the Admiralty over concerns on the effects it would have on navigation.
 Instead the Woolston Floating Bridge was built which opened in 1836.

 In 1926, in the context of the construction of the Queensway Tunnel under the River Mersey, Southampton council hired Basil Mott to investigate the various options for building a fixed crossing across the lower River Itchen.
-Along with providing costs for a tunnel and a high level crossing he recommended a low level opening span bridge.
+Along with providing costs for a tunnel and a high level crossing, he recommended a low level opening span bridge.

 Another planning effort was undertaken in 1936.
 The full report took two years to compile and included sinking boreholes into the Itchen.
 Again a low level crossing with a swinging section was the preferred option.
 Attempts to raise funds for this bridge were delayed by the need to carry out work on Northam Bridge and then by the outbreak of World War II.
-During World War II the construction of a pontoon bridge was briefly considered but the decision was made that the floating bridge was adequate.
+During World War II the construction of a pontoon bridge was briefly considered, but it was decided that the floating bridge was adequate.

-A further plan for a low level bridge was produced in 1947 but again work on Northam Bridge took priority.
+A further plan for a low level bridge was produced in 1947, but again work on Northam Bridge took priority.

-In 1955 with the work on Northam bridge complete R. Travers Morgan and Partners were commissioned to produce a report on a new bridge.
-Two reports were produced over the following two years recommended in fixed structure with a dual carriageway and 55 ft feet of headroom or another with 80 ft of headroom.
-An act authorising the bridge was obtained in 1960.
-However in 1961 Ministry of Transport announced it would not be providing financial support for the bridge which again put the project on hold.
+In 1955, with the work on Northam Bridge complete, R. Travers Morgan and Partners were commissioned to produce a report on a new bridge.
+Two reports were produced over the following two years; they recommended a fixed structure with a dual carriageway and 55 ft feet of headroom, or another with 80 ft of headroom.
+An Act authorising the bridge, the Southampton Corporation Act 1960 (8 & 9 Eliz.
+2. c. xlii), was obtained.
+However, in 1961 Ministry of Transport announced it would not be providing financial support for the bridge, which again put the project on hold.